aeglon97/Communicate-Data-Findings/readme.md

 ## Dataset

 PISA is a survey of students' skills and knowledge upon the end of their compulsory education, looking at how well-prepared they are for life after school.
-Around 510,000 students in 65 economies took part in this survey.
+Around 510,000 students in [65 economies](http://www.oecd.org/pisa/aboutpisa/pisa-2012-participants.htm) took part in this survey.

-The full dataset can be found [here](https://s3.amazonaws.com/udacity-hosted-downloads/ud507/pisa2012.csv.zip) and the explanation for each variable can be found [here](https://s3.amazonaws.com/udacity-hosted-downloads/ud507/pisadict2012.csv).
+The full dataset can be found [here](https://s3.amazonaws.com/udacity-hosted-downloads/ud507/pisa2012.csv.zip) and the explanation for each column can be found [here](https://s3.amazonaws.com/udacity-hosted-downloads/ud507/pisadict2012.csv).

 ## Summary of Findings